fkie-cad/SNAFUzz/Readme.md

 To allow fuzzing snapshots taken from physical machines, as well as version of Windows which fail to boot in the hypervisor, full kernel .DMP-files can also be used as snapshot files.
 These can be produced by using [KDNET](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-a-network-debugging-connection-automatically) to attach WinDbg to the target machine and then using `.dump /f C:\path\to\dump.dmp` command.
-To start fuzzing the .DMP-file is then passed as an argument: `emulator.exe C:\path\to\dump.dmp -- <fuzzing-options>`.
+To start fuzzing the .DMP-file is then passed as an argument: `snafuzz.exe C:\path\to\dump.dmp -- <fuzzing-options>`.
 Here is an example of using the `default_target.c` to fuzz [HEVD.sys](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).

 <p align='center'>
 <img src='images/using_dmp_to_fuzz.gif' alt="Producing a DMP file using kernel_snapshot.exe.">
 </p>

-If the target machine is a virtual machine, one can also provide the virtual disk as an argument, allowing for disk-emulation during fuzzing: `emulator.exe C:\path\to\dump.dmp C:\path\to\disk.vhdx -- <fuzzing-options>`.
+If the target machine is a virtual machine, one can also provide the virtual disk as an argument, allowing for disk-emulation during fuzzing: `snafuzz.exe C:\path\to\dump.dmp C:\path\to\disk.vhdx -- <fuzzing-options>`.
 For virtual machines, it is also important to make sure _Dynamic Memory_ is disabled as otherwise WinDbg fails to create the full kernel dump with the error: "Unable to read MmPhysicalMemoryBlock" and (when passing the .vhdx) it is important to disable "Checkpoints", as the system currently only supports normal .vhdx and not .avhdx.